Matty Healy talks working on Drive Like I Do album and new The 1975 material while in lockdown

 - Read More: Beautiful new song ‘Jesus Christ 2005 God Bless America’ is The 1975 at their most fragile and vulnerable

 “Yeah, we’re making stuff.
-I mean, I don’t know if we’re making like a new 1975 record, but to be honest with you, like I wouldn’t be surprised, not like an album but like, I don’t know,” he told Lowe.
+I mean, I don’t know if we’re making like a new 1975 record, but to be honest with you, I wouldn’t be surprised, not like an album but like, I don’t know,” he told Lowe.

 “Me and George [Daniel, drummer and producer] are here and we had a bunch of things that we were going to be working on kind of later on in the year anyway that we just kind of bumped up to now.
 So that’s good.”